 Smooth transitions are important for the parents/carers as well as the children.
 We support children and families through the following ways:

-□ Welcoming prospective parents/ carers to visit the school at any time and the school organises open days prior to a new academic year.

-prospective children.
-During the summer term we hold a New Parents Meeting to introduce the school's expectations, routines and outline the induction process.
-Parents/ carers have the opportunity to meet the class teacher and to visit the classroom.
-During the months of June and July pre-school children, who will be starting school in September, make visits to the Reception Unit for "stay and play" sessions and story times.
-During the first week in September Reception staff visit all of the children at home.
-The children begin school on a part-time basis for a week.
-This allows a gentle introduction to school as well as enabling practitioners to get to know the children individually and establish good relationships.
-Transfer records from the pre-school settings inform reception practitioners about the new intake.
-During the home visit parents/carers also help to complete a form that helps us get to know their child and family.
-In September Reception teachers hold a phonics information evening In November Reception Teachers hold a curriculum evening which informs parents/carers about how their child will be learning and how they can help to support their child at home.
+- Welcoming prospective parents/ carers to visit the school at any time and the school organises open days in October prior to a new academic year. - The EYFS team makes contact with pre-school providers in June. - During the summer term we hold a New Parents Meeting to introduce the school's expectations, routines and outline the induction process.
+Parents/ carers have the opportunity to meet the class teacher and to visit the classroom. - During the months of June and July pre-school children, who will be starting school in September, make visits to the Reception Unit for "stay and play" sessions and story times. - During the Summer Term, prior to the children starting the Reception year, the EYFS team will offer home visits for any children who request a visit.

+- The children begin school on a part-time basis for two days.
+This allows a gentle introduction to school as well as enabling practitioners to get to know the children individually and establish good relationships. - Transfer records from the pre-school settings inform reception practitioners about the new intake.